Jaybirdiix/Swift-Calisthenics-App/README.md

 - Long terms analytics
 - Level bars for each skill
 - Resources on good form for each exercise / skill

+## AI assistance & authorship (disclosure)

+I built this project using extensive AI assistance for Swift code and UI scaffolding.

+I designed and implemented the Python workout generation algorithm, defining which metrics are important in workouts and providing randomization while still targeting key muscles / skills.
+I also designed the system structure / tech stack, how data is stored / recorded / retrieved, and the user interface.
+Additonally, I edited innacurate exercise information, and defined key skills and prerequisites.
+I used AI mostly for graphic design / frontend and to implement Swift components such that information was displayed in the way I wanted.
+I reviewed, adapted, and integrated all AI-generated code to match the app’s requirements and architecture.
+Any bugs are mine.